hvlhasanka/hvlhasanka/README.md

 ### Hi there 👋

-I'm a full stack developer currently specialized in the MERN stack, React native, Cypress and Jenkins.
+I'm a full-stack developer currently specialized in the MERN stack, React native, Cypress and Jenkins.
 Alongside I develop revolutionary applications to reinvent the ways how humans can do their daily tasks by automating them.

 <!--